PikeRoboDevils/No-Code-Logs/README.md

 ## var-log

-`var-log` contains log files from /var/log
+`var-log` contains log files from /var/log captured while connected to the roborio when the issue occurred on 03/09/2023